-The starting wage is approximately $17.00/hr which consists of a base pay of $12.50/hr plus $4.50/hr for 'health and welfare' benefits.
+The starting wage is approximately $20.50/hr which consists of a base pay of $15.00/hr plus $5.50/hr for 'health and welfare' benefits, vacation pay, and sick pay.
 Health and welfare is subject to change based on government contract specifications.
 Health and welfare is not subject to overtime pay.
-Pay rate presumes employee provides their own boots.
-Inbound will provide boots if necessary, but your pay rate will be $11.75/hr

 Overtime hours worked will be paid at time and a half, not including benefits.
 A work week is Sunday thru Saturday.
 Pay periods are bi-weekly.

 When does the job begin and how many hours will I work?

 Wildland firefighter positions are seasonal, on-call positions.
 The duration of these positions is very unpredictable based on factors such as weather conditions, ignitions and fuel moisture content.
 Based on the trends of past years, the wildfire season can begin as early as June and end as late as November.

 Is there a minimum age requirement to fight fires?

 Wildland firefighters must be at least 18 years of age.